 4.32+4.32 GHz non-EDMG duplicate transmission format: A transmission format of the PHY that replicates a 2.16 GHz non-EDMG transmission in two frequency segments of two adjacent 2.16 GHz channels where the two frequency segments of channels are not necessarily adjacent.

-nonextended rate physical layer (non-ERP): A physical layer (PHY) compliant with Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM -applications) or Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY -specification), but not with Clause 18 (Extended Rate PHY (ERP) specification).
+nonextended rate physical layer: [non-ERP] A physical layer (PHY) compliant with Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM -applications) or Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY -specification), but not with Clause 18 (Extended Rate PHY (ERP) specification).

-nongroupcast with retries (non-GCR): A method for delivering group addressed frames without using the groupcast with retries (GCR) unsolicited retry retransmission policy, the GCR block acknowledgment retransmission policy, or the GCR service period (GCR-SP) delivery method.
+nongroupcast with retries: [non-GCR] A method for delivering group addressed frames without using the groupcast with retries (GCR) unsolicited retry retransmission policy, the GCR block acknowledgment retransmission policy, or the GCR service period (GCR-SP) delivery method.

-nongroupcast with retries service period (non-GCR-SP): A method for the delivery of group addressed frames without the use of a groupcast with retries service period (GCR-SP).
+nongroupcast with retries service period: [non-GCR-SP] A method for the delivery of group addressed frames without the use of a groupcast with retries service period (GCR-SP).

-non-high-efficiency (non-HE) physical layer (PHY) protocol data unit (PPDU): A PPDU that is transmitted by a Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM -applications), Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY -specification), Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification), or Clause 18 (Extended Rate PHY (ERP) specification) PHY, or not using a TXVECTOR FORMAT parameter equal to HE.
+non-high-efficiency (non-HE) physical layer (PHY) protocol data unit (PPDU): [non-HE PPDU] A PPDU that is transmitted by a Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM -applications), Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY -specification), Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification), or Clause 18 (Extended Rate PHY (ERP) specification) PHY, or not using a TXVECTOR FORMAT parameter equal to HE.

-non-high-throughput (non-HT): A modifier meaning not high throughput (HT), not very high throughput (VHT), not high efficiency (HE), and not directional multi-gigabit (DMG).
+non-high-throughput: [non-HT] A modifier meaning not high throughput (HT), not very high throughput (VHT), not high efficiency (HE), and not directional multi-gigabit (DMG).

-non-high-throughput (non-HT) duplicate: A transmission format of the physical layer (PHY) that duplicates a 20 MHz non-HT transmission in two or more 20 MHz channels and allows a station (STA) in a non-HT basic service set (BSS) on any one of the 20 MHz channels to receive the transmission.
+non-high-throughput (non-HT) duplicate: [non-HT duplicate] A transmission format of the physical layer (PHY) that duplicates a 20 MHz non-HT transmission in two or more 20 MHz channels and allows a station (STA) in a non-HT basic service set (BSS) on any one of the 20 MHz channels to receive the transmission.
 A non-HT duplicate format is one of the following:

 40 MHz non-HT duplicate: A transmission format of the PHY that replicates a 20 MHz non-HT transmission in two adjacent 20 MHz channels.